Alum’s Lifelong Quest: Searching for Jewellery Unicorns

 Take the modern bangle bracelet studded with 10 cushion-shaped sapphires and small round diamonds Nacht saw on a buying trip several years ago.
 Looking more closely at the piece, he noticed that the cut of the sapphires was far older than the bracelet.
 So he bought it and later learned that his hunch was right: the sapphires were from the legendary locale of Kashmir.

 Another time, Nacht was having lunch with the owner of a well-known antique jewellery store in London who showed him a French tutti fruitti bracelet glittering with a large Asscher cut diamond set in the clasp and asked, “Alan, do you think that the diamond is pink?”

 “Yes, and please give me an invoice,” Nacht said, later finding out that the 1.12 carat diamond was a Fancy Pink.

-After earning a B.S. in finance and insurance from Syracuse University, Nacht started working at the family business, knowing a GIA education figured in his future.
+After earning a B.Sc. in finance and insurance from Syracuse University, Nacht started working in the family business, knowing a GIA education figured in his future.
 Nacht’s father was friendly with Robert Crowningshield, one of the towering figures in GIA’s history, and encouraged his son to take classes at the Institute.